 Got another educational scenario?
 Check this guide out: Education Resume Section: How to List High School & College Education

-How to Describe Any High School Working Experience
+How to Describe Any Working Experience on a High School Resume

 According to the US Department of Labor, the labor force participation of teenagers will decrease by almost 10% between 2016–2024.